The Perils of Pauline (1967 film): Production

 At the time of filming, Pamela Austin was best known for her work on TV commercials.
 Filming began late November 1966.
+The original director was Ken Annakin who was fired during filming.

 Reception

 Diabolique magazine later wrote that "there's a surprisingly strong emotional undercurrent to the story.
 Austin and Boone are soulmates, and just want to get married, but others stop them...
 It's a repetitive storyline, though.
 Boone and Austin are about to get together, but something stops them.
 And it has the cheerful racism of films of this era (horny Arabs, midgets in Africa).
 It is full of energy and never lets up.
 The movies it most reminded me of were the ’60s AIP beach party comedies...
 Little kids will like it especially girls who might identify with Pauline."